Miami Marlins remember star pitcher Jose Fernandez

 - Miami Marlins ace Jose Fernandez died over the weekend in a boating accident

-- His team plans to honor him before Monday game against the New York Mets
+- His team honors him before Monday game against the New York Mets

-Miami (CNN)The Miami Marlins honored their late pitching ace Jose Fernandez on Monday night, a day after he was killed in a boating accident -- a death that stunned and saddened the baseball world.
+Miami (CNN)Marlins leadoff hitter Dee Gordon, a lefty, took one pitch from the right side of the plate Monday night in honor of the teammate he lost in a weekend boating accident.

+Then Gordon switched to his natural left side and hit the third pitch to the upper deck for his first home run of the season.
+The unlikely blast from the 160-pound infielder set the tone for an emotional night in which the Marlins remembered their beloved ace Jose Fernandez.
+Gordon later said it was the hardest ball he ever hit.

+The Marlins Park crowd erupted in cheers as Gordon rounded the bases.
+Close to tears, Gordon touched his heart and looked up into the night sky as he crossed the plate.
+Then he sobbed on the shoulders of his teammates as he made his way to the dugout, capping one of the most poignant recent moments in sports.

-His teammates took the field at Marlins Park before their game against the New York Mets decked in jerseys with his last name and number 16.
+The Marlins took the field Monday night in jerseys with Fernandez's name and No. 16.
+Teams officials hinted that it could be the last time a Marlins player wears that number.

-Marlins and Mets players stood holding their caps on their hearts as a trumpeter played "Take Me Out to the Ball Game."
+Before the game with the New York Mets, players on both teams stood with their caps over their hearts as a lone trumpeter played "Take Me Out to the Ball Game."

-Players from the teams hugged each other and the Marlins converged on the pitcher's mound to rub dirt on their pants in honor of the late pitcher, who used dirt on the mound instead of a rosin bag to keep his hands dry.
+Players exchanged hugs before the Marlins converged on the pitcher's mound to rub dirt on their pants.
+The late pitcher preferred to use dirt instead of the rosin bag to keep his hands dry.

-The Marlins, in honor of their fallen star, beat the Mets 7-3.
+After all that, the outcome of the game seemed like an afterthought.
+But the Marlins beat the Mets 7-3, one day after calling off Sunday's game to mourn the loss of the 24-year-old Fernandez, who died along with two of his friends early Sunday in a crash at the entrance of Miami Harbor.

+Once the game ended, the Marlins locked arms around the pitcher's mound.
+Some knelt in prayer, others wiped away tears.
+One player kissed the pitching rubber.
+They all placed their caps on the mound before walking slowly off the field.

 'We will always remember you'